Average number of students offered a place per year

 Our graduates are much sought after by employers in a wide range of satisfying and rewarding jobs.
 The College is involved in an intercollegiate mathematical society which holds meetings several times each term.

 The majority of those admitted to read Mathematics do so for three years, but there is also the option of studying Mathematics with Physics in the first year which enables the choice between Mathematics and Physics to be kept open.

 Applicants should note that students wishing to continue to a fourth year studying Part III mathematics will normally be expected to have obtained a first in Part II or have first class potential.

 The Director of Studies for Mathematics is Dr Sophia Demoulini, who specialises in Pure Mathematics.

 At Downing we expect all our applicants to be studying, or have studied, Mathematics and Further Mathematics at A2 level.
 We would also expect their third subject to be a scientific subject, with a preference for Physics.
 For IB applicants, our entry requirements are Higher Level Mathematics, Higher Level Physics and a third scientific subject at Higher Level.
 If more than three scientific or mathematical subjects are being taken at A2 level, the A*A*A grades will have to include Mathematics and Further Mathematics in order to satisfy the conditions of the offer.
-There is also a further requirement for specified grades to be achieved in STEP Mathematics papers.
+There is also a further requirement for specified grades to be achieved in STEP Mathematics papers, typically 1, 1, in Papers II and III.
 More information on STEP papers can be found on their website.